henryhao1991/ROMS_Report/ROMS_Report.md

 [1] Abarbanel, Henry DI, et al. "Dynamical state and parameter estimation."
 SIAM Journal on Applied Dynamical Systems (2009): 1341-1381.
 [2] An, Z., Rey, D., Ye, J., and Abarbanel, H. D. I.: Estimating the state of a geophysical system with sparse observations: time delay methods to achieve accurate initial states for prediction, Nonlin.
 Processes Geophys., 24, 9-22, doi:10.5194/npg-24-9-2017, 2017.
 [3] Dewey, Richard K., and William R. Crawford.
 "Bottom stress estimates from vertical dissipation rate profiles on the continental shelf."
 Journal of Physical Oceanography 18.8 (1988): 1167-1177.
+[4] Whartenby, William G., John C. Quinn, and Henry DI Abarbanel.
+"The number of required observations in data assimilation for a shallow-water flow."
+Monthly Weather Review 141.7 (2013): 2502-2518.